Governorate of Livonia: Law

-After the Russian February Revolution in 1917, the northern part of the Governorate of Livonia was combined with the Governorate of Estonia to form a new Autonomous Governorate of Estonia.
-The independent Republic of Estonia (covering all of the previous Autonomous Governorate of Estonia) was declared on 24 February 1918, in the capital city Tallinn, one day before it was occupied by German troops during World War I.

-With the Treaty of Brest-Litovsk on 3 March 1918, Bolshevik Russia accepted the loss of the Livland Governorate.

 Administrative division

 The Governorate of Livonia was divided into 9 uezds ("counties").

 The uezds were divided into uchastoks ("subcounties"), which were supervised by assistant chiefs of the district.
 Each uchastok had two upper peasant court districts, with the exception of the Ezelsky uezd, which had only one uchastok.

 There were 17 uchastok commissioners in the counties, subordinate to the Livonian Peasant Affairs Commission.

 The Livonian province was divided into five judicial districts: the districts of Riga-Volmar, Venden-Valk, Jurjev-Verro, Pernov-Fellini, and Ezel.
 There were 42 electoral districts.

 The representative bodies of the volosts were the volost assemblies (Gemeindeversammlung), which consisted of all the taxpayers in the volost, or elected assemblies, elected by the taxpayers in the volost; the executive of the volost was the volost foreman.

 After the February Revolution the Russian Provisional Government issued the proclamation on 30 March 1917 "On the autonomy of Estland", according to which the Government of Livonia was divided: five northern counties (Kreis) with the Estonian population (Dorpat, Pernau, Fellin, Werro and Ösel) as well as the populated by the Estonians townships of Walk county were all included into the composition of the neighboring Governorate of Estonia.
 However the new border between the Governments of Estonia and Livonia was never properly demarcated.